 Most aspiring pupils coming straight from uni begin making pupillage applications during their final undergraduate year, although some of the top commercial sets encourage students to apply in their penultimate year in an attempt to snap up the best candidates early.
 In general, however, the majority of pupillage offers tend to be made to students following the completion of the Bar Professional Training Course (BPTC).

 Since 2013, students have been able to make applications through the Pupillage Gateway, an online tool that lets users tailor their applications for each of the sets they apply to.
 Participation in the Gateway is voluntary for chambers – around half of sets recruits via the Gateway and half recruit outside.
 Those that run their own separate application schemes must still advertise vacancies on the Pupillage Gateway website and are now required to conduct their recruitment within the same timeline as the Gateway.
 You can find out which sets use the Gateway and how to apply to the ones that don't by reading our Chambers Reports or looking at our listing of All sets offering pupillage.

 Participation in the Gateway is voluntary for chambers, though those that run their own separate application schemes still have to advertise vacancies on the Pupillage Gateway website.

-Applicants can target a maximum of 12 sets through the Gateway each annual cycle (up from 12 in past years).
-Previously, the Pupillage Gateway was open for applications during April; now the Bar Council has moved the deadline forward.
-In 2018 the Gateway will open for browsing on 28 November 2018.
+From 2019 applicants can target a maximum of 20 sets through the Gateway each annual cycle (up from 12 in past years).
+Previously, the Pupillage Gateway was open for applications during April; now the Bar Council has moved the deadline forward to February.
+In 2019 the Gateway will open for browsing on 28 November 2018.
 Applications can be made from 7 January 2019, till the Gateway closes on 7 February.
-Interviews will take place in the spring and offers are made to successful candidates on or after 7 May 2019, and should remain open for 14 days after that.
+Interviews take place in the spring and offers are made to successful candidates on or after 7 May 2019, and should remain open for 14 days after that.

 |Pupillage Gateway timetable 2022|